AdvancesInCognitiveSystems/acs/_posts/2020-08-04-tuesday-day-2.md

 Please note that all times are Pacific Standard Time (GMT-7)

-8:30 am - 10:15 pm, Technical Talks on Goal Reasoning
+8:30 am - 10:15 am, Technical Talks on Goal Reasoning
 ----

 1. [The Problem with Problems]({{ site.baseurl }}/data/ACS2020_paper_1.pdf).
 Michael Cox.